michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G> #### Example Initiative: Two Combatants
 G>
 G> Toph and Tarasi are sparring.
-G> Toph has an INT of 13 (base test 39%) and a fencing skill bonus of 43% (total goal of 82%).
+G> Toph has an INT of 39 and a fencing skill bonus of 43% (total goal of 82%).
-G> Tarasi has an INT of 10 (base test 30%) and a gearslinger skill bonus of 20% (total goal of 50%).
+G> Tarasi has an INT of 30 and a gearslinger skill bonus of 20% (total goal of 50%).
 G>
 G> At the beginning of the moment both characters roll an initiative test and their results are compared:
 G>